This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Govee Led Strip Lights

 Now where do I start!
 It’s quality is very good.
 It comes with a switch to operate the lights that connects to the adopter.
 You can download the app and operate the lights with your phone.
 This app is outstanding.
 The number of features, effects and colors are outrageous.
 You can do so much with these lights and have fun watching them all night long!
 It comes with sleep and wake up modes which my boys love the most.
+Update: Using it for 2 years now, not a single troubleshoot.

 It is RGBIC led strip light with music sync mode.
 It is safe to use and has a set timers.
 You can adjust brightness and make your own DIY modes of lightning to enjoy the wall sighting.
 It’s like Aurora in your home.